3 Tech Tips from a Year of Virtual Fundraising Events

 Conclusion

-In summary, the success of nonprofit virtual fundraising events of the past year has relied on proper technology to plan and carry out these experiences.
+The success of nonprofit virtual fundraising events of the past year has relied on proper technology to plan and carry out these experiences.
 In the process, nonprofits have learned valuable lessons about the best ways to incorporate virtual event management tools, mobile apps, and accessibility into their virtual event planning.
-Keep these top takeaways in mind when you plan your next virtual event.
+Keep these top takeaways in mind when you plan your next online event.

 Share a Reply or Comment